 Walk the damn golf course

 The easiest way to get in a little better golf shape is the simplest – walk the damn golf course!
 You’re already golfing, and you’ll save a few bucks at most courses.
 Get yourself a carry bag (the Ping Hoofer and its variations are our long-standing favorite), and deal with a few rounds where you end up more exhausted than you planned.
 It’s damn satisfying, and the beer at the end of the round comes 100% guilt-free.

 Recently I was fortunate enough to play a round with a couple of guys from Urban Golf Performance, and after the round, we were discussing how they approached fitness with their clients.
 Matt, who worked with high-level basketball players in Chicago before UGP, said most amateurs need to “do anything”.

 The idea behind “doing anything” is that the golf swing is such a complex movement that basically any exercise will have a positive impact on golf-related fitness.
-Running will help improve leg strength and hip mobility, push-ups will increase upper body strength and help you gain swing speed, yoga will help with flexibility throughout.
+Running will help improve leg strength and hip mobility, push-ups will increase upper body strength and help you gain swing speed, and yoga will help with flexibility throughout.
 Just get (and keep) moving.

 Work out regimen

 If you’re like me and prefer some direction, nothing can beat the golf-specific workouts that Mike Carroll has put together for the masses with his Fit for Golf app.
 There’s enough in here to keep you going for more than one season, with separate recommended activities for warm-ups, in-season, off-season, and speed training.